an1245/import-otx-indicators-into-misp/README.md

 ## What is get-indicators-from-otx.py?
 ***get-indicators-from-otx.py*** allows you to ingest OTX threat intelligence into your MISP server in a way that reduces false positives and stale entries.
 ***get-indicators-from-otx.py*** fetches domain/hostname (and optionally IPv4/IPv6) indicators from your subscribed OTX pulses and evaluates each indicator as a false positive by:
-1. Checking whether the indicator has been whitelisted in OTX - if it is whitelisted, it does not get added into MISP
+1. Checking whether the indicator has been whitelisted in OTX
+2. If indicator is whitelisted in OTX, it uses the VirusTotal API to get the Malicious score from VirusTotal.
+If the Malicious score is greater than ***VT_MALICIOUS_THRESHOLD** it moves onto the stale entry checking below.
-2. Evaluating whether the indicator is stale, by ensuring one of the following date/times are ***newer*** than the MISP decay model lifetime:
+3. Evaluating whether the indicator is stale, by ensuring one of the following date/times are ***newer*** than the MISP decay model lifetime:
     - The most recent date/time observed in passive_dns
     - The most recent date/time observed in url_list
     - The creation date/time of the indicator in the pulse